WesternFriend/westernfriend.org/deploy.md

 # Deployment

-This work-in-progress document outlines steps necessary to deploy the site.
+This work-in-progress document outlines the steps necessary to deploy the site.

 ## DigitalOcean App Platform

-We are using DigitalOcean App Platform to auto-deploy and manage the site.
+We are using the DigitalOcean App Platform to auto-deploy and manage the site.

 1. create a new DigitalOcean App, such as "westernfriend-website"
 2. make sure to add a database along with the app during the creation process or after
 3. configure the deployment to be triggered when changes are merged to the `main` branch of this repo
 4. configure a domain (or subdomain) to point to the deployed app

-### After the initial deployment

-1. run migrations
-2. create a superuser

 ### Static files